Astrobiomedical/astrobiomedical/README.md

 ### 🌱 I’m currently learning Amazon Web Services (AWS) Cloud Computing

-### 🔭 I’m currently working on developing and optimize data pipelines for several flagship space missions
+### 🔭 By day, I develop and optimize data pipelines for several flagship space missions - getting scientists and app developers the  data they need, when they need it, how they need it - as efficiently as possible
-###    On the weekends, building a smart mirror and personal assistant using a Raspberry Pi!
+###    On the weekends, I'm exploring new technologies, particularly hardware-software integration.
+Currently building a smart mirror and personal assistant using a Raspberry Pi in a scrum agile team, where I serve as the Product Owner!

 ### 💬 Ask me about Python programming, Space Medicine, and being first-gen in tech